PPlI3847/learnetc/README.md

 If you see this screen, the error might be occured, wait for a min

-Still don't work?
+Still does't work?
 You can send help message to "whddlqogldr3847@gmail.com"

 or click
 [gmail](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=GTvVlcSHxTmHRnfCNSzhrXpLqlJBJCNdkJvFcfbRTNtvXxWGxRjMPglTbJBNHRWWglsttmDQNGlSM)